10Dimensional/InspOrg/wp-content/plugins/accordion-shortcodes/readme.txt

 == Description ==
 Adds a few shortcodes to allow for accordion drop-downs.

-**NOTE:** If you are not comfortable with WordPress shortcodes, this plugin may not be for you.
+**IMPORTANT:** If you are not comfortable with WordPress shortcodes, this plugin may not be for you.
+Additionally, you may want to be able to edit your themes main stylesheet in order to [add some custom CSS](http://wordpress.org/plugins/accordion-shortcodes/other_notes/#Other-Notes).

 = Features =

 * Adds two shortcodes for adding an accordion to your site
+* Two buttons in the TinyMCE editor make it easy to add and configure the accordion shortcodes
 * No default CSS added
 * Only adds JavaScript on pages that use the shortcodes
+* Support for item IDs and direct links
-* Set the HTML tag for the title element of each item (optional)
+* Set the HTML tag for the title element (optional)
 * Open the first accordion item by default (optional)
 * Open all accordion items by default (optional)
 * Disable auto closing of accordion items (optional)
 * Manually close items by clicking the title again (optional)
 * Scroll page to title when it's clicked open (optional)
+* Change the semantic structure of your accordions (optional, advanced)

 = The Shortcodes =